dromotherm/documentation/pages/themis/advanced/core_services.md

 To remove : `make uninstall name=modbus label=tcp` or simply `make uninstall name=modbustcp`

-**As far as TCP mode is concerned, please note you have to adjust the IP address and the port number in the common section of the conf file.**
+{% include note.html content="**As far as TCP mode is concerned, please note you have to adjust the IP address and the port number in the common section of the conf file.**" %}